-Along with their two young children and dog, they have served as the Resident Fellows at EAST House since 2006.
-Its current theme, Education and Society, was launched by anthony, Christine, and their staff in 2010-11 (previously, EAST House was known as the East Asian Studies Theme House).
+Along with their two children and rescue dog, they have served as the Resident Fellows at EAST House since 2006.
+Its current theme, Education and Society, was launched by anthony, Christine, and their staff in 2010-2011.
+Previously, EAST House was known as the East Asian Studies Theme House.

-What’s the coolest thing about your house and community?
+What’s the best thing about your house and community?

-Led by a strong and dedicated staff, EAST House has a social, house atmosphere where residents find it easy to make new friends, which is uncommon for west campus upper-class residences.
-In part, our Education theme provides topics and issues for residents to discuss – some of the best dinner conversations at EAST have been sparked by current issues and events ranging from college admissions to DACA to the latest education start-up in the Valley.
+Led by a strong and dedicated staff, EAST House has a social, house atmosphere where residents find it easy to make new friends, which is usually uncommon for west campus upper-class residences.
+In part, our Education theme provides topics and issues for residents to discuss – some of the best dinner conversations at EAST have been sparked by current issues and events ranging from college admissions to DACA to the latest education start-up.
 Learning from other students who perspectives come from a variety of disciplines and a range of experiences makes for a unique out-of-classroom learning environment.

 EAST is also unique in that it is a house, not a dorm.
-House culture helps to bring the community together, whether it’s hanging out or studying in the dining room or cooking together in our open kitchen.
-EAST has the best of both worlds: it’s the perfect home for people looking to build house culture but in a quieter part of campus – away from the Row but close to amenities like AOERC and the Stanford Educational Farm.
+House culture helps to bring the community together, whether it’s hanging out or studying in the dining room, cooking in our open kitchen, or doing a weekend hash together.
+EAST has the best of both worlds: it’s the perfect home for people looking to build house culture but in a quieter part of campus – away from the Row but close to amenities like AOERC, Lake Lagunita, and the Stanford Educational Farm.

 What qualities make a successful EAST staff team member?

 A passion for education is a big bonus.
-Staff members, especially Resident Assistants, but also the RCC and Kitchen Manager, are provided with many opportunities to develop education-related events for the house and for the broader education Stanford community, all with the support and guidance of two Resident Fellows who are faculty in the Graduate School of Education.
+Staff members are provided with many opportunities to develop education-related events for the house and for the broader education Stanford community, all with the support and guidance of two Resident Fellows who are faculty in the Graduate School of Education.

 Of course, there are also myriad other qualities that would make for a successful EAST staffer.
 Above all is an enthusiasm for building house culture.
-As EAST House has a small staff (3 RAs, 1 RCC, 1 KM), all staff members work closely together, so good and open communication, trust, and respect for your fellow staff members and the RFs are vital.
+As EAST House has a small staff, all staff members work closely together, so good and open communication, trust, and respect for your fellow staff members and the RFs are vital.

 What’s your favorite event or tradition in your house?

-Every year, the staff develops a wide variety of events and activities based on the interests of the staff members themselves as well as the current residents.
+Every year, the staff develops a wide variety of events and activities based on the interests of the RFs, staff members, as well as the current residents.
 These include Education-related events, purely social events, as well as events that blend the two.
-In the past, we have held cooking classes in the kitchen on the weekends, barbeques on the back patio, election results and sports viewing parties, and many study breaks with food, just to name a few.
+In the past, we have held cooking classes in the kitchen, barbeques on the back grill, election results and sports viewing parties, and many study breaks with food, just to name a few.
 Special Dinners are held every quarter and allow staff to provide distinctive themed meals to residents.
 House meetings are held on a monthly basis and in between, we have hall meetings and class dinners.
-When RAs are on call on Friday and Saturday nights, they provide snacks to residents and often watch movies or play games with residents.
+When RAs are on call on Friday and Saturday nights, they provide snacks to residents and watch movies or play games with residents.
 In sum, the staff at EAST House are expected to provide an ample number and range of events for our residents.